google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

       // argh everything's broken
     });

-This doesn't catch images that error'd before we got a chance to listen for them, unfortunately the DOM doesn't give us a way to do that.
+This doesn't catch images that error'd before we got a chance to listen for them; unfortunately the DOM doesn't give us a way to do that.
 Also, this is loading one image, things get even more complex if we want to know when a set of images have loaded.

 ## Events aren't always the best way

-Events are great for things that can happen multiple times on the same object — keyup, touchstart etc. With those events you don't really care about what happened before you attached the listener.
-But when it comes to async success/failure, ideally you want something like:
+Events are great for things that can happen multiple times on the same object&mdash;keyup, touchstart etc. With those events you don't really care about what happened before you attached the listener.
+But when it comes to async success/failure, ideally you want something like this:

     img1.callThisIfLoadedOrWhenLoaded(function() {
       // loaded